pietrushnic/old_blog/source/_posts/2013-04-22-linux-kernel-for-embedded-system.markdown

 ```
 sudo apt-get install uboot-mkimage
 ```
+_Update_: in Debian jessie/sid this package was replaced by `u-boot-tools`.

 We have to use uImage special build because load and execute address differes from board to board.
 If we will use vmlinux image then addresses should be